agenjs/agen/packages/agen-utils/README.md

 * `batch` - transforms sequence of items to arrays of the specified size
 * `chunks` - transforms sequence of items to series of async generators using provided "begin" and "end" methods defining start and end of each chunk
+* `combine` - combine all values provided by multiple async generators and yields arrays of results
 * `filter` - removes some values from the parent iterator
 * `getIterator` - returns an iterator for objects implementing iterable protocol
 * `map` - transforms items from the parent async generator to new values